hyperledger-labs/go-perun/README.md

 ## Security Disclaimer

-**Do not use this software with real funds**.

-_go-perun_ is still in development.
+This software is still under development.
-The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.
+The authors take no responsibility for any loss of digital assets or other damage caused by the use of it.

 ## Getting Started